selfup/mega_power/README.md

 # Development

-If you want to work on this make sure you clone this into your `$GOPATH`.
+If you want to work on this make sure you clone this into your `$GOPATH`

 Otherwise imports will break :boom: